Disclosure and Terms of Service

 No Relationship or Obligation Arises from Use of the Site

 The law differs in every jurisdiction, and you should not rely on any opinion except that of an attorney you have retained, who has a fiduciary responsibility to advise you after being fully informed of all the pertinent facts, and who is licensed in the state of Georgia, and is familiar with the applicable law.

 Internet subscribers and online readers should seek professional legal counsel about their rights and remedies.
 You should not act or refrain from acting on the basis of any information found this site.
-Any actions or decisions about your legal rights should be based on the particular facts and circumstances of your situation, and appropriate legal advice from.
+Any actions or decisions about your legal rights should be based on the particular facts and circumstances of your situation, and appropriate legal advice from a personal injury lawyer.

 This content and features of this website, including means to submit a question or information, do not constitute an offer to represent you.